placetopay-org/spartan-docs/source/docs/getting-started.md

 # Getting Started {#getting-started}

 This is a starter template for creating a beautiful, customizable documentation site for your project with minimal effort.
-You’ll only have to change a few settings and you’re ready to go.
+You’ll only have to change a few settings and you’re ready to go. compiladito

 ## Configuration {#getting-started-configuration}